theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

 Resin is a document database that wants to be a search engine.
 Therefore, it's been paired with a search index.
 That index happens to represent a vector space, a concept can be quite powerful because you can encode any vector space, really, as long as it's a (Sir) IModel, which I still feel will be quite powerful to many, but not to all.

-You see, to others, not necessarily you, but some folk will find IModel gets in their way.
+Some folk will find IModel gets in their way.
 See "Contribute".

 ## Spaces